Promethazine: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Drowsiness, which may affect a person's ability to drive or operate machinery.
+Other hazardous tasks or tasks that require mental alertness may also be affected.
 Avoid alcohol.

 - Heart rate disturbances, dry mouth, confusion.